Duncan Idaho

 Duncan Idaho is a fictional character in the Dune universe created by Frank Herbert.
-Introduced in the first novel of the series, 1965's Dune, he became a breakout character and was revived in 1969's Dune Messiah.
+He was introduced in the first novel of the series, 1965's Dune, and became a breakout character.
+He was revived in 1969's Dune Messiah.
 He is the only character to feature in all six of Herbert's original Dune novels.

 Idaho was portrayed by Richard Jordan in David Lynch's 1984 film version of Dune, and by James Watson in the 2000 Sci-Fi Channel miniseries.
 Edward Atterton assumed the role in the 2003 miniseries Children of Dune.
-The character is played by Jason Momoa in the 2021 Denis Villeneuve film Dune.
+The character is played by Jason Momoa in the 2021 Denis Villeneuve film Dune and the upcoming third installment, Dune: Part Three (2026).

 Description

 In Dune (1965), Duncan is described as a handsome man with "curling black hair" to whom women are easily attracted.
 Paul Atreides notes Duncan's "dark round face" and "feline movements, the swiftness of reflex that made him such a difficult weapons teacher to emulate."
 And in Dune Messiah (1969) he is described as having "high cheekbones" and "definite epicanthic folds."
 Lady Jessica calls him "the admirable fighting man whose abilities at guarding and surveillance are so esteemed."
 Duncan is fiercely loyal to House Atreides, a skilled pilot, and as a Swordmaster of the Ginaz is a gifted hand-to-hand fighter.
 In the fight that ends with his death in Dune, Duncan kills an unheard-of 19 Sardaukar, the Padishah Emperor's fearsome supersoldiers.
 The Sardaukar sell his body to the Tleilaxu; subsequent gholas of Duncan possess the rebellious streak of the original.

 In 1976's Children of Dune, Lady Jessica tells Duncan that he was drawn to her daughter Alia because "you wanted a girl you saw as a younger version of me."
 In God Emperor of Dune (1981), the latest Duncan ghola discovers that one of his predecessors had fathered a child with a woman named Irti who closely resembles Jessica.